-The FBI is the Federal Bureau of Investigation, an American law enforcement agency.
-Interpol is an international organization that facilitates the exchange of information between national police agencies.
+The FBI, or Federal Bureau of Investigation, is a U.S. domestic law enforcement agency.
+Interpol, an international organization based in Lyon, France, facilitates information exchange between national police agencies worldwide.

 The FBI and INTERPOL are both police agencies that help to solve crimes.
 However, they are very different in their structure, how they work, and what kind of cases they pursue.